camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 If a database other than the default H2 database is used, the following steps must be taken:

 1. Undeploy the current version of the standalone web application
-2. Upgrade the database to the new schema as described in the [database update](#database-updates) section
+2. Update the database to the new schema as described in the [database update](#database-updates) section
 3. Reconfigure the database as described in the [installation]({{< relref "installation/standalone-webapplication.md#database-configuration" >}}) section